Program length: 12 weeks

 If you do not complete these at the time of submission, please visit your "My Account" page and navigate to your application for a link to complete.

-- Transcripts.
+4. Submit transcripts.
 Please submit official transcripts of all college and university credits to the address below.

 Jason A. Yuhas, CG(ASCP)CM